 A strong culture of trust is the backbone of every successful salon and spa business.

 An easy way to set salon and spa software staff access levels is by seniority.
-This means set the access based on how long they’ve worked with you for and how senior their role is.
+This means setting the access based on how long they’ve worked with you and how senior their role is.
 If you have an employee who has stuck around for years and holds an extremely senior post in your business, they should be duly rewarded with complete software access.
 Their inputs truly matter to the growth of your business and thus it is vital to take them seriously.

 Transparency and trust go hand in hand.
 As mentioned earlier, your staff will only see how much you show them.
-Thus, early in the stage of applying staff access levels, it is important for you to take a decision of how transparent you want to be with your team.
+Thus, early in the stage of applying staff access levels, it is important for you to take a decision about how transparent you want to be with your team.

 You might like: How To Evaluate Your Salon Staff & Stylist’s Performance?